PREFACE: SOME EXPLANATIONS

 Focuses on the Bible as a selective record, investigating the selection of what was included in the Bible: first we look at the question of Biblical inspiration, and then study how and by whom it was decided what books to include in the Bible (the formation of the canon), and what material to include in the individual books.

-Starts our review of the Biblical historical narrative, from creation to the time of the Judges in Israel.
+Starts our review of the Biblical historical narrative, from creation to the time of the Patriarchs.

 Unit 7: A Historical Record Part Two

-Part two of our review of the Biblical narrative, from the establishment of Israel's monarchy up to the time of Jesus.
+Part two of our review of the Biblical narrative, from slavery in Egypt to the establishment of Israel's monarchy.

 Unit 8: A Historical Record Part Three